i-machine-think/machine-tasks/README.md

 -  **Noisy Long Lookup Tables Multi**: noisy long lookup table where between each "real" table there's one noisy one.
 The hard attention is thus a diagonal which is less steep.
 -  **Long Lookup Tables Single**: noisy long lookup table with a special start token saying when are the "real tables" starting.
 The hard attention is thus a diagonal that starts at some random position.

-## Symbol-rewriting
+### Symbol-rewriting

 A dataset proposed in [[3]](https://arxiv.org/abs/1805.01445) to evaluate a model's ability to generalise on a simple symbol rewriting task.

 ## Obtaining a Task Object
-The purpose of the `Task` objects is to contain meta data information about the datasets, in order to streamline the data loading pipeline.
+The `Task` object contains meta data about the datasets to streamline the data loading pipeline.

 ### The `Task` Object class contains:
 - `name`: (str) name of Task